-- IDEOPHONE: sound is produced by vibrations in the solid three dimensional body of an instrument. examples include gongs, sticks, stones, xylophones, cymbals, claves and other three-dimensional vibrating objects.
+- IDEOPHONE: Sound is produced by vibrations in the solid three-dimensional body of an instrument. examples include gongs, sticks, stones, bones, xylophones, cymbals, claves, and other three-dimensional vibrating objects.
 These objects are free solids with no internal or external tension placed on them.

-- MEMBRANOPHONE: sound is produced by vibrations in a thin membrane.
+- MEMBRANOPHONE: Sound is produced by vibrations in a thin membrane.
 The membrane is principally two dimensional in the sense that the thickness is small compared with the two dimensions of its surface.
-The membraned must be have at least one end fixed if not all ends fixed to produce maximum vibrations.
-For example the drum rim clamps the drum head and stretches it into place.
-Examples include skin and wood drums, membrane cello, and loudspeakers and gramaphones*.
+The membraned must be at least one end fixed if not all ends fixed to produce maximum vibrations.
+For example, the drum rim clamps the drum head and stretches it into place.
+Examples include skin and wood drums, membrane cello, and loudspeakers and gramophones*.

-- PHYSIPHONES (larger classification category): sound is produced from physical phenomina like the elements air, water, fire, earth, etc. Pyrophone produces sound with fire, Hydrophone produces sound with water.
+- PHYSIPHONES (larger classification category): Sound is produced from physical phenomena like the elements air, water, fire, earth, etc. Pyrophone produces sound with fire, Hydrophone produces sound with water.